Home Remedies for Bed Bugs in Your House – Complete Guide

 • Odorless, opaque white powder.
 Available in 1 lb., 2 lb., 5 lb.,...

-• Soda Bicarbonate
+Soda Bicarbonate

 Soda bicarbonate is a universal remedy for everything.
 The best thing about it is that it’s dead cheap and you can find it pretty much around every corner.
 For those who don’t know, soda bicarbonate is used to dehydrate and absorb moisture from places like a fridge or freezer.
 This function can be translated to bed bugs, as it can do the same to them.

-When sprinkled on the place of infestation, it will damage bed bugs’ skin, deteriorating it, and slowly kill them through this process.
-However, soda bicarbonate can’t kill bed bugs on contact and requires a frequent application to make it work.
+When sprinkled on the place of infestation, it will damage bed bugs’ skin, deteriorating it, and slowly killing them through this process.
+However, soda bicarbonate can’t kill bed bugs on contact and requires frequent application to make it work.
 Still, if you want a cheap home remedy, you can already start here.

-• Vinegar
+Vinegar

 Pour the vinegar into a spray bottle, add some D.E. or soda bicarbonate, and spray the substance where you think the bed bugs are hiding.
 This is one of the cheapest home remedies on the list and is catered towards smaller infestations.
 For bigger infestations, vinegar will be almost futile.

-• Spraying or Rubbing Alcohol
+Spraying or Rubbing Alcohol

-Why do you pour some alcohol on a wound when you accidentally cut yourself with a knife?
-Because it disinfects the wound and kills bacteria that might infest it.
-Well, bed bugs are also vulnerable to alcohol.
+Bed bugs are also vulnerable to alcohol.
 If you manage to spray some alcohol directly on the bed bug, it will die instantly, making it a pretty good on-contact bed bug killer.
 The trick is to use a 90% alcohol solution because it can kill both bed bugs and bed bug eggs on contact.

 You can use it the same as vinegar – pour it into a spray bottle and spray it in nooks and crannies or other hiding places.
 Beware that alcohol is highly flammable and it can also be toxic to your respiratory system when inhaling.
 Don’t overuse it and don’t play around with your lighter or cigarettes when you’ve applied this treatment.

-• Silica Gel
+Silica Gel

 Silica gel works similarly to soda bicarbonate and it can be found in your shoes or shoe boxes.
 The tiny plastic bag full of silica gel keeps the moisture out of the product and keeps it dry – which can also be applied to bed bugs.
-Since the silica gel beads are large, grind them up, and spread the powder around the infested areas.
-Pets and kids can be harmed if directly exposed to silica, so if you have pets or kids, we suggest using soda bicarbonate.

-• Tea Tree Oil
+Tea Tree Oil

 Tea tree oil is a very popular cleaning agent with antibacterial properties.
 It can both disinfect and clean your house by killing viruses and bacteria on contact.
 This beautiful oil can also brutally slay bed bugs by infiltrating their respiratory system and suffocating them.